socrateswebservices-dot/SocratesNews/src/news/unilorin-commence-uploading-of-2025-2026-admission-list-to-jamb-caps.md

 ---
 Prospective Students are advised to start checking the JAMB Central Admission Processing System Portal.
 Wondering how to go about it?

-Howsto Check Admission on JAMB CAPS:
+How to Check Admission on JAMB CAPS:

 1. Visit JAMB CAPS Portal and log in with your JAMB email and password.
 2. Click on “Check Admission Status”.